 |Software to program lighting|

 The Quick Fire Rapid was released years ago.
 It was a cheap TKL keyboard that was no frills but a solid mechanical keyboard offering.
-There were downsides, like a non-standard bottom row and average keycaps but it was the offering of genuine Cherry MX switches, as well as Costar stabilisers, that made the Quick Fire Rapid appealing.
+There were downsides, like a non-standard bottom row and average keycaps but it was the offering of genuine Cherry MX switches, as well as Costar stabilizers, that made the Quick Fire Rapid appealing.

 At the time TKL options weren’t as vast as they are today.
-Ducky, Filco, WASD were some examples of manufacturers making numpadless mechanical keyboards.
+Ducky, Filco, and WASD were some examples of manufacturers making numpadless mechanical keyboards.
 This meant the Quick Fire Rapid was a cheap TKL alternative.

 Which Masterkeys Pro size is best for you depends on what your needs are.
-Full size keyboards are my least recommended option as I think they are a little over kill.
-The Masterkey Pro M and S models offer what a full size keyboard offers but require less desk space and help improve your ergonomic setup.
+Full-size keyboards are my least recommended option as I think they are a little overkill.
+The Masterkey Pro M and S models offer what a full-size keyboard offers but require less desk space and help improve your ergonomic setup.

 Consider the Masterkeys Pro S if you don’t need to crunch numbers that often or if you are heavily reliant on arrow keys.
 Sometimes toggling to gain access to arrow keys is not the right solution and that’s when the Pro M may fall short.
-The Pro M has the numpad that switches to a navigation cluster when Caps Lock is enabled.
+The Pro M has the Numpad that switches to a navigation cluster when Caps Lock is enabled.

-The added benefit of the full size Masterkeys Pro L is the full functionality.
+The added benefit of the full-size Masterkeys Pro L is the full functionality.
 On the underside of the keyboard is cable channeling, which does allow the cable to exit the keyboard from either the sides or the back of the keyboard.
 I wish this feature was on both of the smaller Masterkeys Pro M and Pro S keyboards.

 Cooler Master markets these keyboards to gamers and there’s nothing wrong with that.
 The Masterkeys Pro line has all the necessary gaming features like NKRO, 1ms response rate, and adjustable repeat rates.
-Keys can be backlit with different colours to correspond with your game of choice’s hotkeys, and that’s about the extent of the gaming aesthetic.
+Keys can be backlit with different colors to correspond with your game of choice’s hotkeys, and that’s about the extent of the gaming aesthetic.

-In fact, besides the Cooler Master Windows keys there’s not much about this keyboard that screams gaming mechanical keyboard.
+In fact, besides the Cooler Master Windows keys, there’s not much about this keyboard that screams gaming mechanical keyboard.
 And that’s a good thing.
 This is a keyboard that will fit right in a professional setting but will also allow you to make those clutch plays when necessary.

 Cherry MX switches are pretty much the mechanical keyboard standard.
 Sure there are other manufacturers in the same space, some being smoother and cheaper than Cherry MX but that doesn’t mean these are bad switches.
 Cherry MX switches don’t have the same amount of key wobble as other manufacturers due to their German manufacturing and quality control.

 Switches aren’t the only contributor to what makes this such an enjoyable typing experience.
-While the outer shell is black, matte, plastic, underneath sits a heavy steel plate.
+While the outer shell is black, matte, and plastic underneath sits a heavy steel plate.
 This helps to add weight to the keyboard and ensures a stable, sturdy experience.
 Having a steel plate means the switches are mounted to it causing a solid typing sense.

-The matte black rubberised case looks amazing and thanks to that steel plate there’s no flex to the keyboard.
+The matte black rubberized case looks amazing and thanks to that steel plate there’s no flex to the keyboard.
 Flipping the Masterkeys Pro S reveals the rubber pads and flip-out feet.
 Connecting to the micro USB port is a lengthy 1.5m (4.9ft) braided USB cable.

 Surprisingly the keycaps also help improve the typing experience.
 ABS keycaps are generally considered smooth.
 So, I found it surprising that my fingers were able to grip the keycaps more than usual ABS keycaps.
-They’re not the thickest nor are they textured as well as a GMK set but in comparison to my SA Ice Caps, they have a little bit more grip.
+They’re not the thickest nor have they textured as well as a GMK set but in comparison to my SA Ice Caps, they have a little bit more grip.

-When a keyboard is released with an RGB model I expect there to be quite the range of RGB options.
+When a keyboard is released with an RGB model I expect there to be quite a range of RGB options.
 With more than a handful of modes readily available or at least a way to add or make more lighting modes.
 The Masterkeys Pro does not disappoint in this regard.

 Out of the box toggling between modes will cycle between 11 lighting modes.
-Any mode that comes up white can have the colour changed by cycling through the RGB hues with Fn + F1 for Red saturation, F2 for Green, and F3 for blue.
+Any mode that comes up white can have the color changed by cycling through the RGB hues with Fn + F1 for Red saturation, F2 for Green, and F3 for blue.
 For example the Raindrop mode I have set to blue.

 Those of you who grew up with Nokia mobile phones might be impressed with a throwback to mobile phone gaming.
 One of the stock lighting modes on the Masterkeys Pro is the game Snake.
 The green keys are the LEDs with the Red being the head and blue being the body.

 When I first received the Masterkeys Pro S and L keyboards I tested them out first.
 I typed a few words before running a speed test.
 I do this with every keyboard I review just to ensure I will enjoy the next week of typing.
 Let’s say I added a few hours of usage before considering taking pictures.
-Then I looked down at the keyboard and noticed the matte black finish was covered in finger prints.
+Then I looked down at the keyboard and noticed the matte black finish was covered in fingerprints.
 Inspecting the keycaps I could see the oils from my fingers had caused the keycaps to shine as well.

 Though these kinds of blemishes can be wiped off, it’ll only be a matter of time until the nice pristine finish will be covered again.
-Similarly with the keycaps, I was able to wipe off any trace of oils for me to take pictures but it’s something I don’t want to be doing every time I use my keyboard.
+Similarly, with the keycaps, I was able to wipe off any trace of oils for me to take pictures but it’s something I don’t want to be doing every time I use my keyboard.